VoltBit/remotevision/README.md

 + WEP and WPA-PSK Enterprise not supported

-+ passwordless netowrks not supported, allow passwordless input and change communication protocol

 + implement the checkbox in android app that allows the user to see the password

-- cancel button
+- "Cancel" button breaks functionality

 - pass visibility password